mumtazakhtar/FlyHigh/README.md

 ![banner](https://github.com/mumtazakhtar/FlyHigh/blob/master/public/images/screenshots/flightresults.png?raw=true)
-> Visualization of allposts page where you can see everybody's posts.
-You can also click on a particular post which redirects to persons profile where you can view all the posts along with comments.
+> Visualization of flight results page where all the flights on user specified date to the city are displayed.
+You can also see the connecting flights if there are no direct flights by clicking on view details button.